 As an O nonimmigrant, the beneficiary may be admitted to the United States for the validity period of the petition, plus a period of up to 10 days before the validity period begins and 10 days after the validity period ends.
 The beneficiary may only engage in authorized employment during the validity period of the petition.

 Extension of Stay

 The petitioner must request an extension of stay to continue or complete the same event or activity by filing the following documentation with USCIS:

 - Form I-129, Petition for Nonimmigrant Worker

 - A copy of the beneficiary’s Form I-94, Arrival/ Departure Record

 - A statement from the petitioner explaining the reasons for the extension

 In order to assist USCIS in adjudication of your request for extension, the statement should describe the event or activity that was the basis for the original approval and confirm that the extension is needed in order for the beneficiary to continue or complete the same event or activity as described.

 The beneficiary’s spouse and children must file Form I-539, Application to Extend/Change Nonimmigrant Status, and submit any supporting documents to extend their stay.

-For more information see the “Form I-539 Application to Extend/Change Nonimmigrant Status” link to the right.
+For more information see the “Form I-539 Application to Extend/Change Nonimmigrant Status” page.